 The club meets on the first four Thursday nights of each month from September through May of each year.
-All regular meetings are held at Silver Spring United Methodist Church, 33 University Boulevard E., Silver Spring (Corner of University and Colesville Rd.).
-An annual banquet is held at a local hotel in mid-June.
+All regular meetings are held at Silver Spring United Methodist Church, 8900 Georgia Ave., Silver Spring.
+We meet in the Fellowship Hall.
+An annual banquet is held at a local venue in mid-June.